 Educators know that too much standardized testing doesn’t help their students do better in school—or in life.
 In a recent poll, 95% of Maryland educators—a near-unanimous consensus—said that there’s too much standardized testing in schools.
 That’s why we are strong proponents of guaranteeing that more time is spent on learning and instruction and less on testing.

 Our Work with the General Asembly to Reduce Over-Testing

 Following our Time to Learn efforts in the 2015 General Assembly session—including passing a bill to form a statewide Commission to Review Maryland's Use of Assessments in Public Schools—MSEA launched our Less Testing, More Learning campaign to highlight the need to reduce mandated standardized testing.
 By empowering the voices of teachers and education support professionals in TV, radio, and digital ads, letters to the editor, press conferences, and media interviews, as well as emails, phone calls, and lobby meetings with legislators, we moved the testing issue squarely onto the General Assembly’s to-do list.

-- The Protect Our Schools Act of 2017 (House Bill 978/Senate Bill 871), which reshapes how Maryland judges its schools to emphasize test scores less and incentivize schools to focus more on things like school climate, class and caseload size, and offering a broad, challenging curriculum.
+- The Protect Our Schools Act of 2017 (House Bill 978/Senate Bill 871) reshapes how Maryland judges its schools to emphasize test scores less and incentivize schools to focus more on things like school climate, class and caseload size, and offering a broad, challenging curriculum.
 It also prevents Gov. Hogan and his State Board of Education from doubling down on using test scores to identify public schools as failing so they can convert them into charters schools or close them down in favor of private school vouchers.
 While Gov. Hogan vetoed the bill to protect his school privatization agenda, the General Assembly overrode his veto before the end of the 2017 legislative session.

 How You Can Help